OpenPrinting/ps-printer-app/README.md

   of the [foomatic-db](https://github.com/OpenPrinting/foomatic-db)
   and [HPLIP](https://developers.hp.com/hp-linux-imaging-and-printing)
   projects built-in, so most PostScript printer PPDs which usually come with Linux Distributions.
+To avoid that this vast number of PPDs blows up the size of the Snap, we highly compress them using [pyppd](https://github.com/OpenPrinting/pyppd).
 Note that some PPDs use certain CUPS filters for extra functionality.
-These filters are not included.
-The user can add additional PPDs without needing to rebuild the Snap.
+These filters are not included, so only the basic functionality is supported then (in most cases only PIN-protected printing gets lost by this).
+The user can add additional PPDs without needing to rebuild the Snap (see below).

 - We use the printer's IEEE-1284 device ID to identify at first that it is a PostScript printer (via CMD: field) to see whether it is